frankstevens1/china_devprojects_poverty/README.md

 # Chinese Development Projects & Subnational Poverty

 This repository contains all the required files and documentation to reproduce a study of the effects of development projects financed by China on subnational poverty levels around the world.
 The study was conducted as a master's thesis for completion of an MSc in International Economics and Development at the Radboud University of Nijmegen.
-Selected sections of the thesis are provided below to summarize the study conducted, the full thesis is included in the repository as a pdf file: *MTHEC RU Frank Stevens s1031050 - Master's Thesis.pdf*.
+Selected sections of the thesis are provided below to summarize the study conducted, the full thesis is available [here](thesis_complete.pdf).

 ### Skip to Section:
 - [Introduction](#INTRO)